2020–21 North American winter: Early March New England cold wave

 On February 28, an Arctic airmass began working its way south into southern Canada, behind a low pressure system in a trough in the jet stream.
 The next day, the powerful low pressure swung northeastward into the Canadian Maritimes, as two cold fronts behind the system ushered in an Arctic airmass into the Northeast and New England.
 A strong pressure gradient set up later in the day behind the now stationary low pressure, unleashing powerful winds.
 Overnight, wind chills dropped to as low as -40 F, prompting wind chill advisories in much of New England, as well as wind chill warnings in portions of far northern New England.
 Very cold temperatures and strong winds continued into March 2, with wind chill high temperatures barely reaching 5 F in many areas.
 Mount Washington, New Hampshire reported sustained winds of 114 mph, and combined with air temperatures of -27 F, led to a wind chill temperature of -80 F on the morning of March 2.
 The strong winds and cold temperatures caused over 165,000 power outages in New England during the event from March 1–2.
 Parts of US 1 closed due to the blowing snow.

 Mid-March blizzards

 March 11–14 blizzard

 A significant blizzard brought Cheyenne their largest two-day snowfall on record with 30.8 inches falling from March 13–14.
 The storm closed schools and colleges and city and state government buildings.
 Schools and government offices also shut down in Casper.
 Denver received their second-largest March snowfall on record with 27.1 inches falling at the airport.
 The storm was also Denver's fourth-largest snowstorm on record.
 The storm shut down major highways, caused more than 2,000 flights to be canceled and left over 50,000 customers without power.
 The system caused at least $75 million in damages.
+The storm was unofficially named Xylia by The Weather Channel.